Short story of Thunder God Vine in Autoimmunity

 The main indications were rheumatoid arthritis, swelling, skin infections, leprosy, fever, boils and chills.

 Over the past centuries, extraction made it possible to prepare water based and ethanol based extracts.
 These extracts are toxic too.
-They have a positive effect on autoimmune symptoms taken by mouth but never became popular because of associated side effects.
+They have a positive effect on autoimmune symptoms taken by mouth but never became popular because of associated toxicity.